This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Legal Acts of Noise Pollution”.

-5. When did the Factories Act constituted in India?
+5. When did the Factories Act constitute in India?

 Explanation: The Factories Act is constituted in 1948 in India.
 Section 11 (1) of the Act stipulates that every factory shall be kept clean, without having any nuisance.
 The word nuisance may include noise and thus it regulates the workers safety.

-6. State true or false.
-The State Government shall take measures for abatement of noise?
+6. The State Government shall take measures for abatement of noise.

 Explanation: The State Government shall take measures for abatement of noise including noise emanating from vehicular movements and ensures that the existing noise levels do not exceed the ambient air quality standards.